-During 2020, the Bank achieved steady growth and maintained its profitability during the year despite numerous challenges, including a rigorous reorganization of government funding.
+During 2021, the Bank achieved steady growth and maintained its profitability during the year despite numerous challenges, including a rigorous reorganization of government funding.
 The performance for the year is the result of the Bank's focus on meeting its business objectives, maintaining asset quality, judicious deployment of available liquidity at best possible yields and efficiently managing the operating expenses.
-The Bank posted a total net income for 2020 of BD27.9 million (2019: BD23.1 million).
-Total operating costs, stood at BD 6.9 million representing a cost to income ratio of 19%.
+The Bank posted a total net income for 2021 of BD29.9 million (2020: BD27.9 million).
+Total operating costs, stood at BD 6.9 million representing a cost to income ratio of 18%.

-As of 31 December 2020, total equity of the Bank stood at BD334.8 million (2019: BD306.5 million), while the return on equity stood at 8.3%.
-The Bank's total balance sheet stood at BD 862 million at the end of 2020, at the same level as previous year.
-Capital adequacy ratio improved to 170%, while the Bank's balance sheet continues to boast healthy liquidity.
+As of 31 December 2021, total equity of the Bank stood at BD 364.9 million (2020: BD334.8 million), while the return on equity stood at 8.2%.
+The Bank's total balance sheet stood at BD 934.2 million at the end of 2021, representing an increase of 8.4% compared to prior year.
+Capital adequacy ratio decreased from 170% to 161%, while the Bank's balance sheet continues to boast healthy liquidity.